AMaldu/interview_preparation_bot/README.md

 ## Evaluation

-For the code for evaluating the system you can check the [rag_gpt notebook](notebooks/rag_gpt2.ipynb)
+For the code for evaluating the system you can check the [rag_llama2 notebook](notebooks/rag_llama2.ipynb)

 ## Retrieval